So, you want to shoot concerts?

 Lens Upgrade Path:

 Maybe you've shot a few shows with the kit lens or perhaps you've stuck it out for years and you're looking for some new glass.
-Assuming your current lenses don't cut it, here are a few standard lenses available in the most popular mounts, including Nikon and Canon, that are up to the task.
+Assuming your current lenses don't cut it, here are a few standard lenses available in every mount that I know will be workhorse lenses in your kit for live music photography.

 50mm f/1.4 – The Fast Prime: